 The North Carolina Press Association named Jeanne the North Carolinian of the Year 2001.
 And... the National Speakers Association honored Jeanne with its 2010 Master of Influence Award.

-Jeanne has produced eight DVD and CD humor programs and can be heard daily on Sirius XM satellite radio's family comedy channels.
+Jeanne has produced nine DVD / CD humor programs and can be heard daily on Sirius XM satellite radio's family comedy channels.
 This lets millions nationwide know she speaks two languages fluently: English . . . and Southern.
 Ladies and gentlemen . . .
 Jeanne Robertson.

 ("Cavett" is pronounced as it is in Dick Cavett.)